Yes, And

 Yes, And Community

-Currently, the COVID-19 pandemic has extended the creative timeline and expanded engagement possibilities through virtual platforms that allow me to build new community relationships.
+The COVID-19 pandemic expanded engagement possibilities through virtual platforms that continue to support and foster community relationships.
 If you are interested in joining the Yes, And Community please email info@geselmason.com or join the Yes, And Community Facebook Group!

 About the terms "women" and "women of color":

-The Yes, And Community uses the term “women” to encompass all those that self-identify as women including cisgender and transgender femmes.
+Our community is open to all who identify with the lived experience of being Black women.
+The Yes, And Community uses the term “women” to encompass all those that self-identify as women, including cisgender and transgender femmes and non-binary individuals.
 Our intention is to uplift and address the very specific ways in which this particular group of people are impacted by various forms of oppression including sexism and racism.
 We use the term “women of color” as an organizing tool, acknowledging the expression is a political designation, not a biological one, and borne out of a solidarity movement originating from the labor of Black women.

 Yes, And was made possible in part by the New England Foundation for the Arts' National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.